Applies to: RedNet PCIe card, RedNet PCIeR card, Red 4Pre, Red 8Pre, Red8Line, Red 16Line

-Starting in macOS 10.13 'High Sierra', Apple have introduced a system that will automatically prevent users from running driver software unless the user manually allows each driver individually from System Preferences.
+Starting in macOS 10.13 'High Sierra', Apple has introduced a system that will automatically prevent users from running driver software unless the user manually allows each driver individually from System Preferences.
 Once the user has allowed the driver manually in this window, all other driver software by that developer will be allowed to run automatically without having to repeat the steps to unblock.

 You may see the above error message after installing RedNet Control.
 If you do nothing at this stage then your RedNet/Red device will likely not work correctly.